Inference and Test-Time Compute

 This creates tiered cognition.
 A cheap answer may be fast, shallow, and plausible.
 An expensive answer may search, deliberate, verify, and use tools.
 The difference matters in medicine, law, software, science, finance, infrastructure, education, and governance.

 It also changes safety.
 More runtime reasoning can improve performance and reduce some errors, but it can also make systems better at manipulation, deception, cyber operations, strategic planning, or bypassing guardrails.
-OpenAI's o1 system card and METR's evaluation both treated stronger reasoning as a capability that requires specific risk assessment.
+OpenAI's o1 and o3/o4-mini system cards and METR's evaluations treated stronger reasoning and tool use as capabilities requiring specific risk assessment.

 Compute-tier inequality.
 People and institutions with more money can buy deeper reasoning, more attempts, longer context, stronger verification, and better agents.